 The techniques above are just a drop in the ocean.
 With proper research, there are hundreds of other methods that can be utilized during stressful moments, depending on the context of the situation.

 But these three in particular seem to fit more a vast amount of stressful moments and are simple to do so they make for great starting points.

 Have you ever tried stress breathing techniques?
 If so, have they been effective?
-Share your thoughts by commenting below on our secure servers.
+If not, are you open to trying them?
+Is there any one exercise in particular that you found interesting in this article?
+Share your thoughts and experiences by commenting below on our secure servers.